lilo-onwuzu/For-Loop-Part2/README.md

 #### _Setup/Installation Requirements_
 	Clone this repository before setting up
-	Enter a number to count up to
+	User 1 enters a word to get the puzzle
-	Enter a number to count by
+	User 2 tries to guess the User 1's entry
-	Hit OK to move through counts
+	Press enter to view User 1's entry.
+Result prints to console

 #### _Known Bugs_
  	None